dask/dask-gateway/docs/source/install-kube.rst

   natively merge maps.

-For example, here we use ``gateway.extraConfig`` to set :data:`c.DaskGateway.cluster_manager_options`, exposing options for worker resources and image (see :doc:`cluster-options` for more information).
+For example, here we use ``gateway.extraConfig`` to set :data:`c.Backend.cluster_options`, exposing options for worker resources and image (see :doc:`cluster-options` for more information).

 .. code-block:: yaml